 Sanyasa Yoga in Hindu astrology is the peculiar planetary situations or combinations seen in certain horoscopes that indicate Sanyasa i.e. renunciation of worldly material life by persons born with those Yoga.

 Jyotish Shastra is the system of making human life more stable and pleasant and is very primitive.
 Vedic Astrology has been utilized on earth basically for the betterment of the individual.
-Hence, above-mentioned elements play a vital role to know about the positive and negative upcoming events in the family.
-Also, it would help us to take some timely remedial measures such as Graha pooja, Homas, Rudra pooja etc if required.(Last Updated On: February 21, 2020)
+Hence, the above-mentioned elements play a vital role to know about the positive and negative upcoming events in the family.
+Also, it would help us to take some timely remedial measures such as Graha puja, Homas, Rudra pooja, etc if required.(Last Updated On: July 30, 2020)